 Is Bareliest a word?
 It is now.

 Are you saying that the game ranked #10 is better than the game ranked #11?
-Yes.
+Yes, in my opinion.
 If I had to choose between playing game #10 or game #11, I would choose the game ranked #10.
 I have no problem saying I would rather play one game over another.

 What games are ranked?
 Games I had fun playing.
 That’s the only criteria.
 I have to be entertained by a game more than it annoyed me.